lilliesheely/Brewery-Bucket-List/README.md

 # <div align="center">From Here to Beer</div>
-From Here to Beer swap is an online application where people nearby Russian Hill, San Francisco can see a list of available puzzles to borrow in their neighborhood.
-Users can upload their own puzzles to offer others and view puzzles that others have contributed.
-Users can request a puzzle by messaging the puzzle owner, where a message page will display all messages between the owner and the requester of the puzzle for that specific puzzle.
+From Here to Beer swap is an online application where beer enthusiasts can keep track of all the breweries they have been to, wish to go to, and search for breweries they don't even know exist.

 ## <div align="center">Screenshots</div>
 <details open>